dhirajpatra/dhirajpatra/README.md

 delivering successful projects on time and within budget.
 Skilled leader, with experience on leading teams and managing people.

-- 🔭 I’m currently working on `Solar Plant Tracker and AI project on it`
+- 🔭 I’m currently working on Solar Plant Tracker System and AI project on it
 - 🌱 I’m currently learning advance topics on Data Analytics and Data Science
 - 👯 I’m looking to collaborate on few open source product.
 Mainly based on Python, Docker, microservices, machine learning.
 - 🤔 I love to help people with knowledge sharing.
 I have created several beginner projects and make publicly avaiable in Github